NorthWebSolutions/CI_PageConstructor/README.md

 - [ ] Favicon
 - [ ] Meta / Page title

 ## Easy integration:
-Composer:
+Composer: will be coming soon..
-`composers require northwebsolutions/ci3-pageconstructor:dev-master`

 manual:
 1. Copy the PageConstructor.php to `/application/libraries/`
 2. load PC to CI whit auto or manual method.
 3. Optional edit the settings/switches in the PageConstructor as you need.
 4. Construct your HTML header with `$this->PC->HEAD();`
 5. Construct your Footer with `$this->PC->FOOTER(); ` to the end of your content.

 * Now your frontend contains all nessesery files to use bootstrap 4 &

 ## Manual Load to CodeIgniter
 implement the CodeIgniterigniter standard library load method in the `__construct` or in the `function`.